cephyn/file_tagger/README.md

 - File content is only analyzed temporarily, never stored
 - Tag suggestions are cached securely in the local database
 - Recovery key system for password reset

+## Customization

+### AI System Message
+You can customize the system message used for AI interactions:
+1. Go to Settings > API Settings
+2. Edit the system message in the provided text area
+3. Click Save to apply changes
+4. Use "Reset to Default" to restore the original message

 ## License